Engineering

-The line we keep hearing in 2026 procurement reviews is some version of "we are using the OpenAI-compatible API, so we are portable."
+This is not a story about Frankfurt.
+It is the story every team that has ever genuinely tried to move between frontier providers tells, with local variations.
+The line that gets repeated in 2026 procurement reviews is some version of "we are using the OpenAI-compatible API, so we are portable."
 The line is wrong in a way that is hard to see until the migration paperwork is on the table.
 The wire protocol matches.
 The behaviour does not.
 The tool-call shape does not.
 The system prompt that took a quarter to tune is calibrated to one model's quirks.
 The eval suite that gates production deployments is implicitly anchored to one provider's response distribution.
-The provider-specific features that earned the green light at design review are exactly the features that do not exist anywhere else.

 This is not the article the model providers will publish.
 Anthropic, OpenAI, Google, and AWS each have a commercial interest in their lock-in being invisible, and the vendor-aligned analyst houses are not in a hurry to name it sharply either.
 The honest engineering version is that frontier-model lock-in is real, it lives at four specific layers, and a small amount of disciplined architecture bounds it without paying the full multi-cloud tax.